archfizz/slotmachine/README.markdown

 SlotMachine
 ===========

 A dynamic page content container for PHP 5.3

-Version 1.0.0 now released!
+Version 1.0 is released, version 2.0 in development.

-Each 'slot' on a page can have it's content changed by get parameters, allowing for limitless possible variations of the same page, useful for marketing or prototyping.
+Each 'slot' on a page can have it's content changed by get parameters, allowing for limitless possible variations of the same page, useful for marketing and creating landing pages for A-B testing or for prototyping a design of a webpage.

 [![Build Status](https://travis-ci.org/archfizz/slotmachine.png)](https://travis-ci.org/archfizz/slotmachine)